Niraj-Vishwakarma/Niraj-Vishwakarma/README.md

 - 🔭 I have currently taken 100DaysOfCode challenge - 9/100.
 - 🌱 I’m currently learning Data Structure and Algorithm.
 - 💬 Feel free to fork any one of my repository and contribute.
-- ⚡ If you like ✨ _Star_ ✨ the repository and ✨ _follow_ ✨ for more.
+- ⚡ If you like ✨ _Star_ ✨ the repository.
+- 📫 How to reach me:

+     E-mail [ programmer01njv@gmail.com ]

+     LinkedIn [ www.linkedin.com/in/nirajvishwakarma ]
 ---